Monday, April 14, 2014

 In my sequel article, I introduced readers to Rabbi Richman, international director of the Temple Institute.
 In September, 2013, he announced that the Institute had priests who were ready to serve in the Third Temple.

 At sunset on Thursday, April 10, 2014, a re-enactment of the Passover sacrifice took place at the Maimonides Rabbinical Institution Plaza in Jerusalem.
-For the first time, the sacrifice was performed by students of a new School for Priests which began operations this year.
+For the first time, the sacrifice was performed by students of a new School for Priests which began operations shortly after the start of 2014.
 Ten students paid $290.00 tuition fees for three hour lessons, twice a week, which will teach them to be Temple priests.
-The director of the school hopes the enrolment will increase dramatically next year.
+The director of the new school hopes enrolment will increase dramatically after the inaugural year.
 He estimates that a fully operational Temple would employ hundreds of priests.
 “The prayer to establish the Temple has no meaning if we don’t actually prepare for it.
 Think what would happen if tomorrow you got a functioning Temple and don’t have priests.”

 However, the Al-Monitor article, which revealed the intriguing news, made no mention of the pre-requisites necessary to become Temple priests.
 Jews couldn’t just walk in off the street and register for classes.
 The Torah states emphatically that Jews serving in the Temple must fulfil specific conditions.
 Only direct descendents of Levi have the hereditary right to serve in the Temple and, more importantly, only direct descendents of Aaron have the hereditary right to serve as Levitical priests (Kohanim) and perform Temple sacrifices.
 And then there’s the question of the purification ritual.